jeffgbutler/java-payment-calculator/README.md

 kubectl delete pod redis
 ```

-## Kubernetes Native
+## Deploying to Kubernetes Directly

-For Kubernetes, the application is configured to create an image named "jeffgbutler/payment-calculator".
+the application is configured to create an image named "jeffgbutler/payment-calculator".
 You can change
 this by modifying [pom.xml](pom.xml).

 1. Create a Redis instance on your Kubernetes cluster.
 One simple way to do this is to deploy a single pod with Redis